 At the end of the grant period, recipients are required to submit to the GCAH committee a brief, written report of two (2) pages maximum with explicit explanations of the results produced during this period.
 For conferences, grant recipients are required to submit a brief, two-page maximum, written report including the conference program.
-These should be sent to Paula Anderson in the Center for Humanities and the Arts (CHA), email@example.com or 280 UCB, within one month of the completion of the grant period.
+These should be sent to Leah Coffey in the Center for Humanities and the Arts (CHA), or to 280 UCB, within one month of the completion of the grant period.
 For example, if your grant period ends with your travel to the Sahara in the month of July, please submit the grant report by the end of August of the same calendar year.

 These reports are mandatory and need to have been submitted before further grant proposals will be considered or funded.

 Any member of the Boulder campus faculty holding at least a one-half time, tenured, tenure track or rostered instructor appointment is eligible to submit proposals to the GCAH.
 Visiting faculty members are not eligible to apply.

 Rostered instructors are defined as an instructor who: has a current, valid letter of offer and acceptance; has turned in a non-tenure-track Roster Form to Faculty Affairs; is a regular, permanent employee with an appointment that extends beyond one year; is supported by continuing general fund budget or recharge; and whose annual merit and reappointment evaluations follow the same procedures as tenure-track positions.

 Each academic year, applicants may receive one grant in each of the three categories.
 Prior funding records will be a factor in deciding whether to grant funds.